tytydraco/yessleep/out/I_was_invited_to_explore_an_abandoned_asylum_We_never_should_have_entered_that_place.md

 He took hold of his sister’s hand, ready to drag her out if needed.

 “Why?
 Because you can’t count?
 It was always the six of us, right?”
-Brain said.
+Brian said.

 I narrowed my eyes at him.
 For some odd reason, it sounded like he was trying to convince us.
 Was this a prank they were playing on the new guy?
 No. I remember adding seven contacts to my phone.
 It hadn’t left my pocket.
 Someone couldn't delete it.
 And everyone here wasn’t friends with each other.
 Only Brian.